rob-murray/os-leaflet/README.md

 This repository contains the following sections:

-1. `src/osopenspace.js` - This contains the source code to the `L.TileLayer.OSOpenSpace` layer.
+1. `OSOpenSpace.js` - This contains the source code to the `L.TileLayer.OSOpenSpace` layer.
 2. [Demo](http://rob-murray.github.io/os-leaflet/) - A simple demo to show off the functionality.

 ## Getting started

-!Beware; this is experimental and probably not production ready.
+!Beware; this is somewhat experimental at the moment.

 ### Dependencies